 In the winter months, Carson can be found up at Mt.
 Bachelor, working as a certified snowboard instructor or enjoying the snow himself when he’s not teaching.
 He is certified as a Wilderness First Responder and Lifeguard.
 When Carson isn’t guiding he’s probably out leading one of his many outdoor passions - whether it's climbing, disc golf, photography, traveling, or his recently-found love of fly fishing.

 Carson’s child development work stems not only from being a snow-sports instructor but from his many years working with "Young Musicians and Artists", an arts and music program in Salem, Oregon.
 There, he taught and lead kids and teens in Visual Arts classes.

-While this is Carson’s first year guiding with R.A.D.
-Camps, he is a R.A.D.
-Camps alumni and attended many trips when he was younger.
+Carson is a R.A.D.
+Camps alumnus and attended many trips when he was younger.
 If anyone knows Oregon’s secret spots and how to play in the outdoors like a kid, it’s him.